JohnHeitmann/rfcs/text/1619-relative-links.md

 > The [\`Ord\`]\(::std::cmp::Ord) trait is the grooviest trait there is!

-Since this is more complicated, not precluded by my proposal, and doesn't help with non-item links, I think it's best left to the long term.
+Since this is more complicated, not precluded by my proposal, and doesn't help with non-item links, I think it's best left to the future.

 # Unresolved questions
 [unresolved]: #unresolved-questions